 Indicate wanted number of inbound streams

-Request number of wanted IP addresses (multi-homing)

 When the SCTP association with the peer is established a number of streams will be available in each direction within the association, taking into account both peers’ capabilities.
 The number of streams may be different in each direction.

-An SCTP stream resembles a communication channel and doesn’t apparently always match a stream as in the H.248 model (e.g. when a multi-stream SCTP association is used as a transport for signalling traffic).
-There might be multiple possibilities for mapping SCTP streams to H.248 strams N:1, 1:1.

 2. Request the SEP to initiate an SCTP association towards the peer: